Ice Hockey

 Fitness Testing

-In total the testing component lasts about an hour and a half for each player.
-The current battery of tests include the following.
-In 2007 tests of grip strength fatigue, wingspan, balance, and agility were added.
+In total the testing component of the combine lasts about an hour and a half for each player.
+The current battery of tests are listed below (as of 2023).

 Body Composition